Contractor buried when trench collapses in Lewisville

 At about 4:10 p.m., city officials confirmed the contractor died.

-Firefighters with the Lewisville Fire Department and Coppell Fire Department trench rescue team are working to secure the trench and recover the contractor's body.
+Firefighters with the Lewisville Fire Department and Coppell Fire Department trench rescue team worked to secure the trench and recovered the contractor's body.

 Get DFW local news, weather forecasts and entertainment stories to your inbox.
 Sign up for NBC DFW newsletters.